bhaveshgoyal/WatchNet/PART A_B/README.md

 The Program when run in TCP mode, narrows down the number of TCP streams running in the dump and prints out header information for first two transactions after handshake has been established.
-The throughput across the network is calculate as a function of effective bytes sent over the network per RTT and an analysis on the loss rate on the wire is also provided.
+The throughput across the network is calculate as a function of effective bytes sent over the network divides total time taken to send packets and an analysis on the loss rate on the wire is also provided.
 Since, the dump is assumed to be taken on a single machine the program also calculates average RTT time for a TCP connection by analyzing entire stream with their individual RTTs.
 Using the results, the program provides a performance analysis of the throughput aquired with the max theoretical throughput achievable across the network.